A construction company will receive both invoices and a statement at the end of each month from their supplier.

 Having to manage day to day activities does not often leave a lot of free time to reconcile invoices and statements.
 It would be ideal to first reconcile large supplier invoices as these will be more expensive, meaning that any discrepancy or overpayment will likely be for a higher amount.
 Finding mistakes from bills that are statements that are more expensive will mean a higher retention of profit.
 If all statements can be reconciled effectively that would be even better, an efficient way to do this would be integrating the use of software that will notify the business of any discrepancies in their invoices or statements.

-LiveCosts.com uses invoice automation and supplier tracking, instantly notifying you of any discrepancies such as overpayments, incorrect orders and damaged materials arriving on site.
+LiveCosts uses invoice automation, supplier tracking and construction project tracking which instantly notifies you of any discrepancies such as overpayments, incorrect orders and damaged materials arriving on site.
 Save money and time, there’s no longer a need to spend hours sorting through invoices to endure you’ve paid no more than you were meant to.